salihah-rilvan/salihah-rilvan/README.md

 ### Hi everyone! 👋

 🔭 I’m a recent Information Systems graduate from Singapore Management University.
-From my past projects and internships, I came to realise that I have a strong interest in backend software and data engineering.
+From my past projects and internships, I came to realise that I have a strong interest in data engineering and backend development.

 🌱 During my free time, I enjoy reading about food and different culture/traditions in the world.
 My other hobbies include strength training, pilates, barre, running and cooking.